 Achalasia may occur at any age but usually begins, almost unnoticed, between the ages of 20 and 60 and then progresses gradually over many months or years.
 The tight lower esophageal sphincter causes the part of the esophagus above it to enlarge greatly.
 This enlargement contributes to many of the symptoms.
 Difficulty swallowing both solids and liquids is the main symptom.
 Other symptoms may include chest pain; regurgitation of the bland, nonacidic contents of the enlarged esophagus; and coughing at night.
 Although uncommon, chest pain may occur during swallowing or for no apparent reason.
 About one third of people who have achalasia regurgitate undigested food while sleeping.
 They may inhale food into their lungs, which can cause coughing, a lung abscess, infection of the airways, bronchiectasis, or aspiration pneumonia.
 Undigested food typically remains in the esophagus.
 Mild to moderate weight loss also occurs.
 When people have significant weight loss, especially older people whose symptoms of dysphagia developed rapidly, doctors consider and look for a tumor at the gastroesophageal junction (the place where the esophagus connects to the stomach).

-X-rays of the esophagus taken while the person is swallowing barium (a barium swallow—see Diagnosis of Digestive Disorders: X-ray Studies) show an absence of the normal rhythmic waves of muscular contractions (peristalsis).
+X-rays of the esophagus taken while the person is swallowing barium (a barium swallow—see see X-Ray Studies) show an absence of the normal rhythmic waves of muscular contractions (peristalsis).
 The esophagus is widened, usually only moderately but occasionally to enormous proportions, but is narrow at the lower esophageal sphincter.

-Doctors usually also insert a small tube into the esophagus to take pressure measurements of the contractions (esophageal manometry—see Diagnosis of Digestive Disorders: Manometry).
-Often, doctors examine the esophagus through a flexible viewing tube (esophagoscopy—see Diagnosis of Digestive Disorders: Endoscopy).
+Doctors usually also insert a small tube into the esophagus to take pressure measurements of the contractions (esophageal manometry—see see Manometry).
+Often, doctors examine the esophagus through a flexible viewing tube (esophagoscopy—see see Endoscopy).
 During an esophagoscopy, the doctor performs a biopsy (removal of tissue samples for examination under a microscope) to make sure the symptoms are not caused by cancer at the lower end of the esophagus.